lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## Reliability options: definition

-This specification defines the following five fragment delivery reliability options:
+This specification defines the following three fragment delivery reliability options:

    o  No ACK

-   o  Packet mode - ACK “always”

-   o  Packet mode - ACK on error

    o  Window mode - ACK “always”

    o  Window mode - ACK on error

    The same reliability option MUST be used for all fragments of a packet.
 It is up to the underlying LPWAN technology to decide which reliability option to use and whether the same reliability option applies to all IPv6 packets or not.
-Note that the reliability option to be used is not necessarily tied to the particular characteristics of the underlying L2 LPWAN technology (e.g. a reliability option without receiver feedback may be used on top of an L2 LPWAN technology with symmetric characteristics for uplink and downlink).
+Note that the reliability option to be used is not necessarily tied to the particular characteristics of the underlying L2 LPWAN technology (e.g. the No ACK reliability option may be used on top of an L2 LPWAN technology with symmetric characteristics for uplink and downlink).

    In the No ACK option, the receiver MUST NOT issue acknowledgments (ACK).

-   In Packet mode - ACK “always”, the receiver transmits one ACK after all fragments carrying an IPv6 packet have been transmitted.
-The ACK informs the sender about received and/or missing fragments from the IPv6 packet.

-   In Packet mode – ACK on error, the receiver transmits one ACK after all fragments carrying an IPv6 packet have been transmitted, only if at least one of those fragments has been lost.
-The ACK informs the sender about received and/or missing fragments from the IPv6 packet.

    In Window mode – ACK “always”, an ACK is transmitted by the fragment receiver after a window of fragments have been sent.
 A window of